gittuf/gittuf/docs/roadmap.md

 ## Read Permissions

-gittuf's specification implements _write_ permission policies such as who can write to a Git reference or a file.
+gittuf's design implements _write_ permission policies such as who can write to a Git reference or a file.
 This must be accompanied by support for _read_ permissions.
 This needs to be developed further as the feature can range from the ability to store secrets all the way to maintaining encrypted objects for certain Git references so only specific users can read that reference.

 ## Develop Hash Algorithm Agility Extension